 Automation with Acquia Cloud Hooks

-In this tutorial we set up automation of triggering "compare" job on Diffy after you do deployment to Acquia environment.
+In this tutorial, we set up automation of triggering the "compare" job on Diffy after you do a deployment to the Acquia environment.

 Detailed instructions here

 I have set up a demo site on Acquia for this.

 I do not have a Prod environment but will use Stage as my main site.

 An important detail is that I've set up a Dev environment to listen to the master branch.
 So anytime I push code to master it will get deployed automatically.
 If you have a different set up you might need to look at slightly different hooks according to the documentation.